pymupdf/PyMuPDF/docs/installation.rst

   <https://musl.libc.org/>`_ (For example `Alpine Linux
   <https://alpinelinux.org/>`_ on aarch64), and building from source is known
   to fail.

-* PyMuPDF does not support Python versions prior to 3.8.
-Older wheels can be found in `this <https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5>`_ repository and on `PyPI <https://pypi.org/project/PyMuPDF/>`_.

-* Please note that we generally follow the official Python release schedules.
-For Python versions dropping out of official support this means, that generation of wheels will also be ceased for them.

 * There are no **mandatory** external dependencies.
 However, some optional feature are available only if additional components are installed: